elastic/ml-cpp/dev-tools/docker/README.md

 C++ code for Linux x86_64.
 It is intended to be used for PR builds etc.

 This image is not intended to be built regularly.
+When changing the tools or 3rd party components required to build the machine learning C++ code:

+ 1. increment the version
-When changing the tools or 3rd party components required to build the machine learning C++ code increment the version, change the Dockerfile and build a new image to be used for subsequent builds on this branch.
-Then update the version to be used for builds in dev-tools/docker/linux_builder/Dockerfile.
+ 2.  change the Dockerfile and build a new image to be used for subsequent builds on this branch.
+ 3. Update the version to be sed for builds in *dev-tools/docker/linux_builder/Dockerfile.*

 ### Build script: dev-tools/docker/build_linux_build_image.sh